starryknight/aspen-cottage-holidays/README.md

 This is a web appplication that allows holiday goers to plan their Aspen holidays.

 ## The Process
 The application was a fun build.
 With this application there were alot of different technologies that needed to be used to achieve the target product.
-There was alot of co-operation with fellow and reference to react documentations was key to completion.
+There was alot of co-operation with fellow developers and reference to react documentations was key to completion.
+On the last day I had challenges with value from options being inherited by a select tag value which affected the application's ability to use select tags effectively.

 ## Overview
 A holiday goer is able to add the holdicay home they want to stay at and select from some activities within the viscinity of the cabins.

+## Snapshot

 ## Heroku Site Link